cake-tech/cakewallet-guides/docs/advanced-features/wallet-address-account-renaming.md

 # Wallet renaming

-You can not currently rename wallets.
-You must first save any information you want from the wallet (especially the mnemonic seed!), then delete the wallet, then restore from mnemonic seed.

-You can delete inactive wallets by clicking on the hamburger menu, then `Wallets`, then swiping right to left on the wallet name, then clicking `Delete`.
+You can rename a wallet by clicking on the hamburger menu, clicking `Wallets`, then clicking the pencil icon.